conceptsandbeyond/devsecops-labs/Workshop/lab 4-DAST.md

 At its core, ZAP is what is known as a “man-in-the-middle proxy.”
 It stands between the tester’s browser and the web application so that it can intercept and inspect messages sent between browser and web application, modify the contents if needed, and then forward those packets on to the destination.
 It can be used as a stand-alone application, and as a daemon process.

-Learn More about ZAP here - https://www.zaproxy.org/getting-started/
+spend 5 mins to learn More about ZAP here - https://www.zaproxy.org/getting-started/

+Dynamic testing needs a running application. <br>
+For this lab the infrastructure is already created for you. <br>
-For Dynamic testing you will need a running application.
-Run the following instructions to deployt the application.
+Just go through the following instructions to deploy the application to staging environment - 5 mins

 ```
 cd /home/ec2-user/environment/devsecops-labs
 # to make sure you are at project root directory
 cp labs/lab4.1-DeployQA.yml .github/workflows/build.yml
-# Open your build.yml file and review contents of your files

 ```

 ### **Change the port number.**
-* Open *application.properties file(at devopsfundamentals/src/main/resources)* files as shown below.
+* Open *application.properties file(at devsecops-labs/src/main/resources)* files as shown below.

     ![](static/lab4-1.png)

 Change the last digit of ```server.port:9090``` to match with your team number. </P>
 i.e.
   *student1* -  `server.port:9091`</p>